aisingapore/PeekingDuck/docs/use_cases/social_distancing.md

 **1. Pose Estimation Model**

 By default, we are using the PoseNet model with a Resnet backbone for pose estimation.
-Depending on the device you're using, you might want to switch to a lighter PoseNet model with a mobilenet backbone, or to a heavier HRnet model for higher accuracy.
+Depending on the device you're using, you might want to switch to the lighter mobilenet backbone, or to a heavier HRnet model for higher accuracy.
 For more information on pose estimation models in PeekingDuck, check out the [node glossary](node_glossary.md).

 **2. Adjusting Nodes**

 Some common node behaviours that you might need to adjust are:
-- focal_length & torso_factor: We calibrated these settings using a Logitech c170 webcam, with 2 individuals of heights about 1.7m.
+- `focal_length` & `torso_factor`: We calibrated these settings using a Logitech c170 webcam, with 2 individuals of heights about 1.7m.
 We recommend running a few experiments on your setup and calibrate these accordingly.
-- tag_msg: The message to show when individuals are too close.
+- `tag_msg`: The message to show when individuals are too close.
-- near_threshold: The acceptable distance between 2 individuals, in metres.
+- `near_threshold`: The minimum acceptable distance between 2 individuals, in metres.
 For example, if the threshold is set at 1.5m, and 2 individuals are standing 2.0m apart, `tag_msg` doesn't show as they are standing further apart than the threshold.
 The larger this number, the stricter the social distancing.

 For more adjustable node behaviours not listed here, check out the [node glossary](node_glossary.md).